-The only couplings covered by API Spec 11B are Class T couplings that have a Rockwell C hardness of 16 minimum and 23 maximum.
-An API task group is studying hard faced couplings which are available from several manufacturers.
+The only coupling covered by API Spec 11B are Class T couplings that have a Rockwell C hardness of 16 minimum and 23 maximum.
+An API task group studied hard faced couplings which are available from several manufacturers.
 Hard faced couplings are favored by some operators over API Class T couplings, because they appear to have more wear resistance.
-Preliminary results of laboratory tests now being run by an operator to determine the amount of tubing wear that occurs when different brands of hard faced couplings are used with different API grades of tubing, indicate that hard faced couplings drastically increase tubing wear.
-Hard faced couplings may just move the problem from rod couplings to the tubing.
+Results of laboratory tests run by an operator to determine the amount of tubing wear that occurs when different brands of hard faced couplings are used with different API grades of tubing, indicated that hard faced couplings drastically increase tubing wear.
+Hard faced couplings just move the problem from rod couplings to the tubing.
 This problem points out the importance of insisting that wells be drilled straight enough to be produced economically.

-Section 3, API RP 11BR, recommends a procedure for determing allowable stress on API Grade sucker rods.
+Section 3, API RP 11BR, recommends a procedure for determining allowable stress on API Grade sucker rods.
 Manufacturers of non-API rods specify allowable stress on their rods.
 The allowable stress curve that we use is more conservative than the API curve when the stress ratio, minimum load/peak load, approaches 1.0, and less conservative than API when the stress ratio is less than 0.6.

 Tapered strings are used to decrease the stress on the rods above the bottom section.
-This allows pumps to be run much deeper that would be possible if just one size of rod was run.
+This allows pumps to be run much deeper than would be possible if just one size of rod was run.
 Tapered rod strings can be operated faster than straight rod strings.
 Tapered rod strings can weigh less than straight rod strings.
 This can reduce the required pumping unit gear box size.
 Rod stretch is proportional to rod string weight.
 Tapered, light rod strings stretch more than heavy, straight strings when the traveling valve closes on the upstroke.
+We cannot recommend 75 or 85 rod strings because a rod part high bends the 5/8 in. rods.